 The Ancient Greek mathematician Archimedes is reported to have said, “Give me a place to stand, and I shall move the world.”
 He was talking about leverage and how a small force can have maximum effect if applied from the right position in the right way.
 By that he meant a stable, fixed position.
 If you have that, you can move much greater weights.
 But having a fixed position has implications beyond weights and simple machines.
-In fact, it is sound advice that can be applied to just about anything in life.
+It is sound advice that can be applied to just about anything in life.
 I am going to apply it to citizenship; namely, why I am not a global citizen but an American one.

-First, following Archimedes’ lead, I think an effective way to be truly objective, to understand the world around you without imposing your own standards, values, and cultural worldviews on others, is to do so from the inside out.
+First, following Archimedes’, an effective way to be truly objective, to understand the world around you without imposing your own values, standards, and cultural worldviews on others, is to do so from the inside out.
 By that I mean from a fixed position.
 The best way to understand where someone is coming from is to know where you stand, who you are, and where you are coming from.
 And not just where you come from, but where your people come from.

 Third, there is a reason baseball continues to be the national pastime even though a couple of billion dollars in television rights go to the NFL.
 Not only is baseball, like jazz, quintessentially American, it reflects the rich and varied relationship between natives and immigrants, the States and the Federal government, subjectivity and objectivity.
-What I mean by this is that, although professional baseball is played only in North America, its players come from just about everywhere on earth: the Caribbean, South America, Japan, Korea, Australia, even Europe.
+What I mean by this is that, although professional baseball is played primarily in North America, its players come from just about everywhere on earth: the Caribbean, South America, Japan, Korea, Australia, even Europe.

 This reminds me of immersion trips I have taken to Central America with undergraduates, who are anxious to take on indigenous cultures and leave off their privileged ways.
 Are they privileged?
 Certainly.
 But I tell them that the best way to honor the cultures and people they meet is not to try to be like them but to take back home all that they have learned and integrate it into the American context.
 That’s when true change and transformation can happen.

 Finally, my celebration of being American does not blind me to things like gun violence, consumerism, corporate greed, urban plight, the militarization of the police, or any of the other demons we struggle with on a daily basis.
 But it gives me hope and a sense of belonging to something incredibly human and, for that reason, beautiful.

 And speaking of humor, as I write this I just received an email from the Valley Forge Tourism & Convention Board proclaiming today as “National Cheeseburger Day.”
+What a country!